On Watanabe's characterisation and change of intensity \`{a} la Girsanov for Cox processes: Statements and Proofs

 with the convention $\,\prod_\varnothing=1$.
-Then, the following statements are true: \begin{itemize} \item[(i)]$Z$ is a non-negative right-continuous martingale with $\,Z_0=1$. \item[(ii)] The probability measure induced by $Z$ and a bounded $\mathcal{F}_0$-measurable random variable $\,S\geq0$, i.e.
+Then, the following statements are true: \begin{itemize} \item[(i)]$Z$ is a non-negative right-continuous martingale with $\,Z_0=1$. \item[(ii)] The probability measure induced by $Z$ and a bounded $\mathcal{F}_0$-measurable random variable $\,S\geq0$, more precisely,